gobeyondidentity/developer-docs/docs/platform-overview/passkeys-and-devices/passkey-creation.md

 Upon success a private key will have been created in the device's hardware trust module, and public key will have been sent to the Beyond Identity Cloud.
 At this point the user has a passkey enrolled on this device.

-### Deliver a passkey creation link via Beyond Identity Email Provider
+### Method 2 - Create a passkey via Beyond Identity Email Provider
 A developer can use the Beyond Identity API to send a passkey creation email to the end user.
 A high level flow for creating a passkey with this method looks like:
 1. The developer makes a request to the Beyond Identity API
 2. Beyond Identity Cloud sends an e-mail to the target end user.
 The email contains a passkey creation link in the email.